 This is information about your Monese accounts, related debit cards and any other products and services that you have obtained from us.
 It includes things like bank account numbers, account balances and information about transactions.
 The information is generated as you use our services and in some cases it is shared with us by the organisations we use to provide our banking services.

 Where you have linked your Monese account to one of our partner services (for example the Avios rewards programme) we may hold banking data for these services.
-This will only be when you have provided your consent for us to do so.

 Information you permit us to access on your phone